Policies and Procedures

 Title IX pregnant & parenting cases are not retroactive.
 A school must be aware of a situation in order to respond to it.
 Documentation is required.

-If you are experiencing medical complications due to pregnancy; childbirth; false pregnancy; termination of pregnancy; recovery from any of these conditions; lactation; or parenting a sick child that has doctors’ appointments or that is in the hospital, you need to contact your school’s Title IX coordinator, Laura Smith at 502.213.2136, in order to discuss your request for Title IX accommodation(s).
+If you are experiencing medical complications due to pregnancy; childbirth; false pregnancy; termination of pregnancy; recovery from any of these conditions; or lactation, you need to contact your school’s Title IX Coordinator, Kimberly D. Duell at (502) 213-2177 or firstname.lastname@example.org, in order to discuss your request for Title IX accommodation(s).